adnaan/gomodest-starter/README.md

 **gomodest** is a demo app inspired from modest approaches to building webapps as enlisted in https://modestjs.works/.
 It can be used as a template to spin off simple Go webapps.

-> The main idea is to mostly use server rendered html with spots of client-side dynamism using SvelteJS & StimulusJS
+> The main idea is to use server rendered html with spots of client-side dynamism using SvelteJS & StimulusJS

-The webapp is mostly plain old javascript, html, css but with spots of SvelteJS used for interactivity without page reloads.
+The webapp is primar plain old javascript, html, css but with spots of SvelteJS used for interactivity without page reloads.
 StimulusJS is used for sprinkling interactivity in server rendered html & mounting Svelte components into divs.

 A few things which were used: